-We examine the different types of complexities of an algorithm and one or more of our algorithm or program will fall into any of the following categories;
+We take a look at the different types of complexities of an algorithm and one or more of our algorithm or program will fall into any of the following categories;

-3.3.1 Constant Complexity:
+3.3.1 Constant Complexity

-It imposes a complexity of O(1).
+Imposes a complexity of O (1).
 It undergoes an execution of a constant number of steps like 1, 5, 10, etc. for solving a given problem.
 The count of operations is independent of the input data size.

-3.3.2 Logarithmic Complexity:
+3.3.2 Logarithmic Complexity

-It imposes a complexity of O(log(N)).
-It undergoes the execution of the order of log(N) steps.
+Imposes a complexity of O(log(N)).
+It undergoes the execution of the order of log (N) steps.
 To perform operations on N elements, it often takes the logarithmic base as 2.